PythonBalkan/PythonBelgrade/docs/source/meetups/meetup_43.rst

 Gain insights into alternative frameworks for DDD implementation.

-Understand real-world experiences of adopting DDD in a Django project at Kiwi.com.
+Understand real-world experiences of adopting DDD in a Django project.